florianwotin/TREX_IA/README.md

 - Print the results and save the model

 ## Find the notebook
-The neural network is designed and trained on [Google Colab](https://colab.research.google.com) This platform provides solutions to create Python notebooks and get much more GPU power to train faster the models.
+The neural network is designed and trained on [Google Colab](https://colab.research.google.com) This platform provides solutions to create Python notebooks and we can get much more GPU power to train faster the models.

 The TREX notebook can be found [here](https://colab.research.google.com/drive/1Inww_IHnbZclx8BwDfj4aP4N3cu4Dl9k?usp=sharing).
 You can also choose to create a new notebook with File > New Notebook.